Atila Turan

-Atila Turan (born 10 April 1992) is a professional footballer who plays for Turkish TFF Second League club Kocaelispor.
-Born in France, he represents the Turkey national team internationally, having played for France at youth international levels U16 through U19 before switching to the Turkey U21.
+Atila Turan (born 10 April 1992) is a professional footballer who plays for Turkish TFF First League club Çorum.
+Born in France, he plays for the Turkey national team internationally, having played for France at youth international levels U16 through U19 before switching to the Turkey U21.
 He plays mainly as a left midfielder, but is also capable of playing as a left-back.

 Club career

 Grenoble

 Of Turkish origin, Turan was born in Migennes and played youth football for two amateur clubs in the Yonne department before securing a move to professional club Grenoble in July 2008.
 After three years in the club's youth academy, on 3 February 2010, he signed his first professional contract, agreeing to a three-year deal.
 Turan made his professional debut on 30 July 2010 in a 2–1 defeat to Guingamp in a Coupe de la Ligue match.
 He made his first Ligue 2 appearance the following week in a 1–0 win over Le Havre.

 Turan scored his first professional goal on 29 October 2010, netting the equalizing goal in a 1–1 home draw against Ajaccio.
 A week later, he scored his second career goal in a 4–3 defeat to Châteauroux.
 Turan finished his debut campaign with 24 total appearances and three goals as Grenoble finished the season last, which led to a second consecutive relegation to the Championnat National, the third level of French football.